 The street Amelie was a riding on is a one way thoroughfare with 4 lanes.
 This is one of many streets (pretty ridiculous for such a small and dense city) in SF which are very suitable for large trucks to be on.
 The construction frenzy in the city has also brought in dozens and dozens of these trucks.
 Add to the fact that truck drivers can’t see you because they sit 8 ft/2.4 m above ground with a huge blind-spot on the driver’s right side.

-Either reduce speed limits on these kind of roads (and enforce it), ban all right turns, or put in real bike infrastructure.
+Either reduce speed limits on these kind of roads (and enforce it), ban all right turns on red lights, or put in real bike infrastructure.
 Bicycle commuters are going to take this route because it is one of 2 routes (from the central neighborhoods) with some sort of bike facility that leads to downtown.
 It’s unfortunate that we have a long way to go to have safe streets throughout SF for bicyclists.
 Since our city is not going to implement any of these soon, the responsibility to be safe is on us bicyclists.
 Below are some tips that may help you to be safe.

 1. Always look over your left shoulder moments beforehand when crossing an intersection.